ToolShedTested

 2. Rikon 30-100 -- Best Build Quality

 Rikon is a professional woodworking tool brand that prices below Jet and Powermatic while building to similar tolerances.
-The 30-100 is their 10-inch swing benchtop drill press at $169, and it is the best-built machine on this list -- cast iron table, tighter spindle runout, and a more positive depth stop feel than the WEN models at similar prices.
+The 30-100 is their 10-inch swing benchtop drill press at the current retailer price and it is the best-built machine on this list -- cast iron table, tighter spindle runout, and a more positive depth stop feel than the WEN models at similar prices.
 If you plan to use a drill press regularly for precision joinery work, the Rikon's build quality pays off over time.

 The 30-100 runs on a five-speed belt drive (620 to 3,100 RPM) rather than variable speed control -- a trade-off that gives you a more direct motor-to-spindle connection at each selected speed, with slightly less cutting convenience compared to twist-dial variable speed.
 The cast iron table is flat, drills true without wobble, and the column is solid enough to keep alignment after repositioning.
 For woodworkers doing mortise drilling, hardware boring, and furniture joinery, the Rikon is worth the $20 premium over the WEN 4210.